 the male goat,

+a king as he leads his army.
 32 If you have been a fool by being proud or plotting evil,

+cover your mouth in shame.
 33 As the beating of cream yields butter

 and striking the nose causes bleeding,

 so stirring up anger causes quarrels.